 Audience Question: I did want to share a comment that I thought was really poignant really good from Lisa, Lisa says, what I found after handling internal affairs cases that every officer has the responsibility to safeguard their organization by being ethical.
 When ethics are violated either administrative or criminally, the financial pay up to the victim is paid by taxpayers and hinders the organization, because those funds are often paid out in lawsuits instead of being able to be used for training.
 So, I just wanted to share that one from Lisa.

-Dr. Jeff Fox: Yeah, let me let me say something about that, and some of the research I’ve done.
+Dr. Jeff Fox: Yeah, let me say something about that, and some of the research I’ve done.
 I don’t know if it’s in one of my books, but a set of papers I’ve written and researched, the dollar amount is astronomical that gets paid out on these lawsuits.
 It’s just crazy.
 Sometimes it’s deserved, sometimes it’s probably more than it needs to be.
-But the problems are there, it’s created.
-I had a situation where a supervisor asked me, something, the alternate, does something terrible, really, really criminal.
+But the problems are there.
+I had a situation where a supervisor asked me what to do to an employee who had done something terrible, really criminal.
 He said, what should I do?
 And it took me about a millisecond, I said you should fire him.
-And he thought that was horrible and the guy had committed a basically a criminal sexual assault, and he was like, “no, no, no”.
+And he thought that was horrible and the guy had committed basically a criminal sexual assault, and he was like, “no, no, no”.
 What do you mean no?
 How can you not fire this guy?
-If it happens again, how many zeros can you put behind that one.
-And it actually happened again, You know, so you can’t tolerate a certain things, and yeah, the money amounts are insane.
+If it happens again, how many zeros can you put behind that number.
+And it actually happened again, You know, so you can’t tolerate certain things, and yeah, the money amounts are insane.

 Audience Question: Do you believe that ethics can be learned and taught?